qiise/Autonomous-Intelligence/README.md

 # Autonomous Intelligence

-Autonomous Intelligence is an open-sourced, research-driven initiative aimed at revolutionizing collaborative multi-agent AI systems.
-By combining modular design principles and cutting-edge machine learning techniques, this project empowers developers and organizations to build, deploy, and optimize AI agents that work seamlessly in dynamic, complex environments.
+Autonomous Intelligence is an open-sourced, research-driven initiative aimed at building collaborative multi-agent AI systems.
+By combining modular design principles and cutting-edge machine learning techniques, this project empowers developers and organizations to build, deploy, and optimize AI agents that work well in dynamic, complex environments.

 ## Product Overview